tsugicontrib/tsugi-node/README.md

     npm install -g bower

 To run test code:

     mocha

+To run the test code on MAMP, do

+    export PORT=8889; mocha

 It is not a server - more of a simple straight line test.
 You can also run [nodemon](https://www.npmjs.com/package/nodemon) if you want it